- Learn what money tips all college graduates should have

 It’s best to start learning how to manage your money early rather than later.

 #4 Save & Invest

 Sometimes I like to play the what if game… like what if I invested in Amazon in 2010 ($118 a share) or Facebook in 2013 ($32 a share).
-Similar to the movie Hot Tub Time Machine, I would probably be a happy man had I thought more long term and not in the moment.
+Similar to the movie Hot Tub Time Machine, I would probably be a happy man had I thought more long term and not at the moment.

-#5 Start Entrepreneurship at 23 not 28
+#5 Start Entrepreneurship at 23, not 28

 Both good and bad, we are conditioned from kindergarten to be employees.
-Follow the rules, walkin in a line, complete tasks, and report to higher up’s.
+Follow the rules, walk in a line, complete tasks, sit in your seat, and report to higher up’s.

 Working for 40 years and hoping for social security seems riskier.
-When you are young you have more time, less family obligations and the ability to earn – take advantage!
+When you are young you have more time, fewer family obligations and the ability to earn – take advantage!